Brightscout/mattermost-test-management/data/test-cases/plugins/github/sidebar-and-rhs/Labels_milestones_in_RHS.md

 ---
 # (Required) Ensure all values are filled up
-name: "Getting DM notifications on MM for mentioning and assigning the user on Github."
+name: "Added Labels/Milestones on the PRs/issues are displayed with proper UI on MM"
 status: Active
 priority: Normal
 folder: Notifications